-Add a hopper feeding into the bottom dispenser, with a chest on top of it, and you're done.
+Add a hopper feeding into the bottom dropper, with a chest on top of it, and you're done.

-Put items into the bottom chest, and they will pass through the hopper into the bottom dispenser.
+Put items into the bottom chest, and they will pass through the hopper into the bottom dropper.
 Flip the lever, and items will be carried to the chest at the top.

 Fancy Automatic Version

 If you have some Nether Quartz, to build a comparator, you can build a fancy version that switches itself on and off as needed.
 Add another block, with a torch on top of it, as shown:

 This will stop the oscillator from ticking; you can get rid of that control lever if you like.
 Now add a comparator, pointing from the bottom dropper to the block you just added:

 Your elevator is now fully automatic!
 Any time there are items in the bottom dropper, the clock will be switched on and the elevator will elevate stuff.